bahaipedia/OCR-for-Bahai.works/README.md

 C:/node-ocr should now have a new folder: node_modules.

 5. Download and install Tesseract.
-(Windows https://github.com/UB-Mannheim/tesseract/wiki Windows).
+(Windows https://github.com/UB-Mannheim/tesseract/wiki).
 If you plan on ocr'ing other languages you can select those during installation.
 They can also be added later.
 You may also need to add a PATH variable, described below.
 You are now ready to use this package.